lrvick/synt/README.md

     synt train 'samples.db' 20000
     ```

-    Train takes two required arguments: a training database (it's name), and the amount of
+    Train takes two required arguments: a training database (name), and the amount of
     samples to train on.